 Zeb and Tawny Schnorr, a couple in Scottsdale, Arizona, run their own YouTube channel starring their 10-year-old and 6-year-old sons called "Extreme Toys TV," which has amassed over 4.1 million subscribers and over 2.1 million views since 2015.
 The Schnorrs told ABC News they have never met Hobson but her two adult sons contacted them about a year ago for help with filming and editing content.
-And just a few weeks ago, Logan and Ryan Hackney brought over Hobson's seven adoptive children to the couple's house to film a collaboration.
+And just a few weeks ago, Logan and Ryan Hackney brought over Hobson's seven adopted children to the couple's house to film a collaboration.

 The Schnorrs told ABC News they didn't notice anything out of the ordinary with the seven children, who appeared to be well-behaved and playing normally with their two kids.
 The parents said they were shocked to learn of the allegations.

 "I just wish that there was something I would've seen," Tawny Schnorr told ABC News in an interview Wednesday.
 "I was one-on-one with these kids, and there was no sign they were in danger."

 "I had those kids in my house, twice they were here, and I just feel like it was my responsibility as a mom to help them and I feel like I could've saved them," she added, in between tears.
 "The things those kids had gone through and were going through, my heart breaks for them because nobody deserves that."